Boords Logo

 • sparkle

-Live-Action: These films mix live-action with animation, either as cartoons and real actors, or footage of real actors overlaid with an animation filter.
-Examples include: Waltz with Bashir, Space Jam, Who Framed Roger Rabbit?, The Mask, Casper, Looney Tunes: Back in Action, The Lord of the Rings (animated 1978), Waking Life, A Scanner Darkly.
+Live-Action Hybrid: These films mix real actors with animated elements, creating a unique crossover.
+Examples include Waltz with Bashir, Space Jam, Who Framed Roger Rabbit?, The Mask, Casper, Looney Tunes: Back in Action, the 1978 animated The Lord of the Rings, Waking Life, and A Scanner Darkly.

 • sparkle